-My research interests are: artificial intelligence, including user modelling: préférences and behavior through the design of recommender systems.
+My research interests are: artificial intelligence, trustworthy AI, including user modelling: preferences and behavior for diagnostic, predictive and prescriptive modelling, with a specific focus on the design of recommender systems.
 My approach relies on machine learning and data mining.

 I am currently the co-adviser of the following PhD students: